techiediaries/techiediaries/_posts/2020/ionic/2019-06-23-ionic-sqlite-pouchdb.md

 ---
 layout: post
-title: "Using NoSQL PouchDB and SQLite with Ionic 4 & Angular: A CRUD Example"
+title: "Using NoSQL PouchDB and SQLite with Ionic 5 & Angular: A CRUD Example"
 image: "images/content/ionic-sqlite-pouchdb2.jpg"
-excerpt: "In this tutorial we will learn how to create a CRUD (short for: Create, Read, Update and Delete) mobile application with Ionic 4/Angular (previously Ionic 3) using PouchDB and SQLite." tags : [ionic]
+excerpt: "In this tutorial we will learn how to create a CRUD (short for: Create, Read, Update and Delete) mobile application with Ionic 5/Angular (previously Ionic 3) using PouchDB and SQLite"
+date: 2020-02-13
+tags : [ionic]
 ---

 ![Ionic 4 PouchDB and SQLite](images/content/ionic-sqlite-pouchdb2.jpg)

-In this tutorial we will learn how to create a CRUD (Short for Create, Read, Update and Delete) mobile application with Ionic 4 and Angular (previously Ionic 3) using PouchDB and SQLite.
+In this tutorial we will learn how to create a CRUD (Short for Create, Read, Update and Delete) mobile application with Ionic 5 and Angular (previously Ionic 3) using PouchDB and SQLite.

 We will cover these points:

 * What is  PouchDB?
-* How to create a new Ionic 4/Angular project using the Ionic CLI 5?
+* How to create a new Ionic 5/Angular project using the Ionic CLI 5?
 * How to install the SQLite 2 Cordova plugin?
 * How to add the PouchDB library?
 * How to add the SQLite adapter for PouchDB?